 The travel lifestyle is one that doesn’t require much stuff – but if you’re going to work remotely, it does require the right digital nomad gear.
-This digital nomad packing list will help you not forget anything vital.
+This ultimate digital nomad packing list will help you not forget anything vital.

 Being a digital nomad is the dream for many travelers.
 It’s also a lifestyle that many people don’t know anything about, or how to prepare for it.
 Even after months of exhaustive research trying to finalize my digital nomad packing list, I still packed the wrong stuff and had to make tons of changes as I went.

-1. Tech Repair Kit By Sugru To Upkeep Your Digital Nomad Gear
+1. Tech Repair Kit By Sugru To Upkeep Your Digital Nomad backpack And Gear

 You may recall seeing Sugru on my gift guide for the eco-friendly people in your life.
 In case you’re unfamiliar: Sugru is a silicone glue that’s flexible and mouldable.
 It’s essentially like a glue Play-Doh, and turns into rubber when it sets.

-It’s a priceless product, and the tech kit is the perfect first aid kit for your digital nomad gear.
+It’s a priceless product, and the tech kit is the perfect first aid kit for your essential digital nomad gear.

-I recommend taking this on any trip, filed away in the just-in-case stuff (I have an entire blog post on the just-in-case stuff you should always stake traveling which is also essential to read before embarking on your travels).
-But for the digital nomad lifestyle, some sort of plan to fix your tech gear is a must.
+I recommend taking this on any trip, filed away in the just-in-case stuff (I have an entire blog post and a full review on the just-in-case stuff you should always stake traveling which is also essential to read before embarking on your travels).
+But for digital nomad life, some sort of first aid plan to fix your tech gear is a must.

 2. Travel-Ready Sun Lamp To Help Reduce Jet Lag and Improve Mood

-This digital nomad packing list item isn’t for everyone.
+This item shouldn’t be put on just everyone’s travel packing list.
 For minimalist digital nomads, this will certainly be overkill.
 A sun lamp could be perfect for you if:

 - you’re frequently traveling between very different time zones